mohitmishra786/chessman/_posts/2024-09-30-xv6-Memory-Layout-and-Trap-Handling:-A-Comprehensive-Guide.md

 ## Introduction

 The xv6 operating system, a reimplementation of Unix V6 for educational purposes, provides an excellent platform for understanding the intricate workings of modern operating systems.
-In this comprehensive guide, we'll dive deep into the memory layout and trap handling mechanisms of xv6, exploring how it manages the transition between user and kernel modes, handles interrupts, and organizes its virtual and physical memory spaces.
+In this article, we'll get into the memory layout and trap handling mechanisms of xv6, exploring how it manages the transition between user and kernel modes, handles interrupts, and organizes its virtual and physical memory spaces.

 ## Memory Organization in xv6